sergio-sak/Pdp-Solutions/README.md

 ## About
 Welcome to my PDP Solutions Repository! 🚀

-This repository contains my solutions for the **Panellinios Diagwnismos Plhroforikhs (PDP: https://pdp-archive.github.io)**.
+This repository contains my solutions for the **Panellinios Diagwnismos Plhroforikhs (PDP: pdp.gr)**.
 These solutions are the result of my hard work and dedication.
 They are not just lines of code; they represent my understanding and problem-solving skills.

 ## Notice
 🛑 **Important:** These solutions are my intellectual property.
 While I've decided to share them here, please respect the effort I've put into them.
 Feel free to **view** and **learn** from them, but **do not** copy, steal, or reuse them without my permission.